dplascenciap/FS1000-_petStore/README.md

 - This is the main screen.
 This is a dynamic screen that changes based on the user's actions.
 When this screen works as a home page, it will display a predefined background picture with a main "Shop Now" button.
 Once the user scrolls down, the following two sections will be displayed: "Featured Items", and "Deals by pet".
 When displayed in a Tablet/Phone breakpoint, these options should be reorganized so all of them can be properly displayed.
   - **This element should be responsive according to the device that is being used.**
 ### Footer.
-This section of the website contains the following four elements:
+This section of the website contains the following elements:
 - Newsletter.
 This element contains a "Subscribe" button and an input box where the user can enter an email to receive information.
 - Customer Service.
 This section displays some useful information for customers.
 By means of this section, the user is able to perform the following actions: track and order, access to "About Us", read the FAQs, and access the section "Contact Us".
 - Additional Services.
 This section displays other services provided by the store.
 The following options should be displayed: "Dog grooming", "Dog wash", "Daycare". and "Training".
 - Be in touch.
 This section displays the logos for the main social media platforms in which the store has a presence.
 These logos work as a link to the following platforms: Twitter, Facebook, and Instagram.
 When displayed in a Tablet/Phone breakpoint, these options should be reorganized so all of them can be properly displayed.
+- Copyright Section.
+Displays the copyright in the bottom left, and some credit card payment options in the bottom right.
   - **This element should be responsive according to the device that is being used.**